Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

-The standard adult dose of TDF approved by the FDA for adults and children aged ≥12 years and weight ≥35 kg is 300 mg once daily; for children ages 2 to 12 years, the FDA-approved dose is 8 mg/kg/dose administered once daily, which closely approximates the dose of 208 mg/m2/dose used in early studies in children.1
+The standard adult dose of TDF approved by the FDA for adults and children aged ≥12 years and weight ≥35 kg is 300 mg once daily; for children aged 2 to 12 years, the FDA-approved TDF dose is 8 mg/kg/dose administered once daily, which closely approximates the dose of 208 mg/m2/dose used in early studies in children.1

-Relationship of Drug Exposure to Virologic Response and Toxicity
+Relationship of Drug Exposure to Virologic Response

-The taste-masked granules that make up the oral powder give the vehicle (e.g., applesauce, yogurt) a gritty consistency.
+The taste-masked granules that make up the TDF oral powder give the vehicle (e.g., applesauce, yogurt) a gritty consistency.
 Once mixed in the vehicle, TDF should be administered promptly because, if allowed to sit too long, its taste becomes bitter.

-In the industry-sponsored study that led to FDA approval of TDF in adolescents aged ≥12 years and weight ≥35 kg, 6 of 33 participants (18%) in the TDF arm experienced a >4% decline in absolute lumbar spine BMD in 48 weeks compared with 1 of 33 participants (3%) in the placebo arm.4
+In the industry-sponsored study that led to FDA approval of TDF in adolescents aged ≥12 years and weight ≥35 kg, 6 of 33 participants (18%) in the TDF arm experienced a >4% decline in absolute lumbar spine BMD in 48 weeks compared with 1 of 33 participants (3%) in the placebo arm.12

 Monitoring Potential Bone Toxicity

-The Panel does not recommend routine DXA monitoring for children or adolescents treated with TDF.
-Given the potential for BMD loss in children treated with TDF, some experts obtain a DXA before initiation of TDF therapy and approximately 6 months after starting TDF, especially in pre-pubertal patients and those early in puberty (i.e., Tanner Stages 1 and 2).
-If DXA results are abnormal consider referral to a subspecialist.
-Despite the ease of use of a once-daily drug and the efficacy of TDF, the potential for BMD loss during the important period of rapid bone accrual in early adolescence is concerning and favors judicious use of TDF in this age group.
+The Panel does not recommend routine dual-energy absorptiometry (DXA) monitoring for children or adolescents treated with TDF.
+Given the potential for BMD loss in children treated with TDF, some experts obtain a DXA before initiation of TDF therapy and approximately 6 months after starting TDF, especially in prepubertal patients and those early in puberty (i.e., Tanner Stages 1 and 2).
+If DXA results are abnormal, consider referral to a subspecialist in pediatric endocrinology or a related field.

 Monitoring Potential Renal Toxicity